QiqiGYL/NRC_Coop/README.md

 ### Prerequisites
 Before running this program, ensure the following:
-- A CSV file named `benchmark_9files.csv`, or any CSV file generated from step 6, must exist in the `openfhe-development/build` directory, user can manually change the import CSV file name in 'run_benchmark_9files_v2.sh'.
+- A CSV file named `benchmark_9files.csv`, or any CSV file generated from step 8 or step 9, must exist in the `openfhe-development/build` directory, user can manually change the import CSV file name in 'run_benchmark_9files_v2.sh'.

 ### Purpose
-This program automates the benchmarking process with the shell script processes the `benchmark_9files.csv` file row by row, passing the variables to the C++ program (`lib-benchmark-9files_v2.cpp`).
+This program automates the benchmarking process with the shell script processes the `benchmark_9files_v2.csv` file row by row, passing the variables to the C++ program (`lib-benchmark-9files_v2.cpp`).
 It also organizes results into CSV files for analysis.
 The workflow includes:
 1. Running the C++ program (`lib-benchmark-9files_v2.cpp`) via the shell script (`run_benchmark_9files_v2.sh`).
 2. Passing parameters row by row from the input CSV file (`benchmark_9files.csv`) into the C++ program.
 3. Generating a CSV file named `benchmark_time_results.csv` that includes benchmark times, CPU consumption, and variable columns from the C++ program.
 4. Using the Python script (`merge2.py`) to:
-   - Organize the `benchmark_time_results.csv` into a more readable format and output to another CSV file named 'benchmark_full_output.csv'.
+   - Organize the `benchmark_time_results.csv` into a more readable format and output to another CSV file named `benchmark_full_output.csv`.
-   - Separate the time and CPU consumption for each function into smaller, more specific CSV files and store them in a subdirectory named 'split_benchmarks'.
+   - Separate the time and CPU consumption for each function into smaller, more specific CSV files and store them in a subdirectory named `split_benchmarks`.

+### Outputs
+Example output CSV file should have twelve columns:
+   - `Function_name`:  The name of the CKKS function.
+   - `lambda`: Security level.
+Also known as 'SecurityLevel' in OpenFHE.
+   - `log2_N`: Logarithm base 2 of the ring dimension.
+Also known as 'RingDim' in OpenFHE.
+   - `log2_delta`: Logarithm base 2 of the scaling modulus (`q_i`).
+Also known as 'ScalingModSize' in OpenFHE.
+   - `q0`: First modulus size.
+Also known as 'FirstModSize' in OpenFHE.
+   - `L`: Multiplicative depth.
+Also known as 'MultiplicativeDepth' in OpenFHE.
+   - `log2_precision`: Logarithm base 2 of the precision bits.
+   - `ciphertext_level_1`: The level of ciphertext 1.
+   - `ciphertext_level_2`: The level of ciphertext 2.
+   - `OpenFHE_precision`: The precision generated by OpenFHE.
+   - `real_time`: The real time taken by the benchmarking to run (in us).
+   - `cpu_time`: the CPU time taking the benchmarking to run (in us).

 ### Steps to Run